felix-bohlin/css-talk-2024/slides.md

 </v-click>

 <!--
-These boxes are a great reason why I think people try to avoid CSS.
-HOW HARD CAN IT BE to put a couple of items in a row with a little spacing??
+These boxes are probably a great reason why I think people try to avoid CSS.
+HOW HARD CAN IT BE to put a couple of items in a row like this with a little spacing??

-In the olden days, doing layouts was half the reason you used something like Bootstrap or Foundation because achieving this result was more work than you really wanted.
+In the olden days, doing layouts was half the reason you used something like Bootstrap or Foundation

+[click] because achieving this result was more work than you really wanted.

-[click] Let's see why this is how it is and how to make your lives simpler!
+Let's see why this is how it is and how to make your lives simpler!
 -->

 ---